andavies/andavies.github.io/_posts/2018-03-03-how-to-become-a-software-developer-in-nine-months.md

 ## Step 2 - Get social

 Open a Twitter account.
-If you already have a personal account that you use to rant about football and Brexit, open a seperate one; this is your professional profile and you’ll use it to connect with other developers and employers.
+If you already have a personal account that you use to rant about football and Brexit, open a separate one; this is your professional profile and you’ll use it to connect with other developers and employers.
 You don’t have to be tweeting all the time - I’m not much of a tweeter myself - but start using it to make connections, explore the world of software development, and start to document your learning progress.

 Open a [StackOverflow](https://stackoverflow.com/) account, and start to get involved.
 When I landed my first job my boss said that just *having* an account put me ahead of the majority of applicants.
 Don’t get too hung up on trying to earn reputation points; it can be difficult as a newbie to earn your first points.
 Over the next few months you’ll naturally start to earn reputation.
 Think quality over quantity.